 Do not walk on a cast unless you have been told it is safe to do so and have been given a plaster shoe.

 The itchiness should settle down after a few days.

 More plaster cast tips:

-- exercise any joints that aren't covered by the cast – such as your elbow, knee, fingers or toes – to help improve your circulation
+- exercise any joints that are not covered by the cast – such as your elbow, knee, fingers or toes – to help improve your circulation

 - avoid getting small objects, powders and sprays inside your cast, as they could irritate your skin

-- don't try to alter the length or position of your cast
+- do not try to alter the length or position of your cast

-- don't lift anything heavy or drive until the cast has been removed
+- do not lift anything heavy or drive until the cast has been removed

 - use crutches or a sling as advised by your health professional

 - use painkillers if you experience any pain

 - you can usually return to school or work with a cast, but you should avoid strenuous activities that may damage the broken bone or cast

 Watch a video about how to look after a plaster cast on the Health and Care Video Library.